EstherBoj/ProGamez/README.md

 -Product preferences by country

 Key Insights
--The total sales growth rate is 99.9% increase
+-The total sales growth rate is 99.9% increase which indicates a strong market performance and successful sales strategy for the year.
--The Average order value (aov) is 281 indicating a high -Revenue per visitor is 309
+-The Average order value (aov) is 281 indicating high profitability and healthy market base and also success of selling higher priced items.
+-Revenue per visitor is 309 indicates a positive user experience :i.e ability to turn visots into paying customers.

 Recommendation